The Complexity of Relating Quantum Channels to Master Equations: Introduction

 \subsection{Outline}

 After introducing the necessary notation and recalling basic concepts in \cref{sec:preliminaries}, \cref{sec:quantum} develops a careful and rigorous formulation of the Markovianity problem that will allow us to apply tools from complexity theory. \Cref{sec:NP-hardness} then gives a complexity-theoretic answer to the Markovianity problem: it is NP-hard.
-Technically, NP-hardness alone does not prove equivalence to P$=$NP; it could be that the Markovianity problem is \emph{much} harder, so that even P$=$NP would not be enough to solve it. \Cref{sec:fixed_dimension} completes the proof of equivalence by giving an explicit algorithm that reduces the Markovianity problem to solving an NP-complete problem.
+Technically, NP-hardness alone does not prove equivalence to P$=$NP; it could be that the Markovianity problem is \emph{much} harder, so that even P$=$NP would not imply an efficient algorithm for Markovianity. \Cref{sec:fixed_dimension} completes the proof of equivalence by giving an explicit algorithm that reduces the Markovianity problem to solving an NP-complete problem.
+We give a careful analysis of the complexity of this algorithm, thereby providing an explicit algorithmic solution to the Markovianity problem which would be efficient if P$=$NP.
+Indeed, we show that if the dimension is fixed, the algorithm scales polynomially in the precision.
 In \cref{sec:classical} we briefly explain how these proofs can be adapted to show that the classical embedding problem, too, is NP-hard (a fuller version appears in Ref.~\cite{embedding}).
-Finally, \cref{sec:conclusions} concludes with a discussion of the consequences of these results.
+Finally, \cref{sec:conclusions} concludes with a discussion of consequences of these results.

+As the full NP-hardness proof described in \cref{sec:quantum,sec:NP-hardness} is somewhat involved, we give here an overview of the general structure of the argument, as an aid to navigating the details of the proof.
+The proof proceeds by defining a number of computational problems and proving a sequence of complexity-theoretic relationships between them, starting from the Markovianity problem itself, and ending with the NP-complete problem \csproblem{1-in-3SAT}.
+The computational problems defined in the proof, and the relationships we will establish between them, are illustrated in \cref{fig:computational_problems}.

+Just as the dynamics of a closed quantum system governed by a Hamiltonian $H$ is described formally by a unitary semi-group $U_t=e^{Ht}$ obtained by exponentiation, the dynamics of an open quantum system governed by a Liouvillian $L$ of Lindblad form is described formally by a completely-positive semi-group $E_t=e^{Lt}$ obtained by exponentiation of the Liouvillian.
+However, unlike unitary dynamics, not every completely-positive map can be generated by a Lindblad master equation.
+The Markovianity problem is precisely the question of determining whether a given CPT map $E$ \emph{is} generated by some Lindblad master equation or not.
+In \cref{sec:quantum}, we formulate this question rigorously as the computational problem \csproblem{Markovian channel}.
+This is the first of our computational problems, and the one we are seeking to prove is NP-hard.

+It turns out to be helpful for the proof to define another variant of this computational problem, called \csproblem{Markovian map}, in which the map that we are given is not necessarily CPT.
+The first step in the proof is to show that these two problems, \csproblem{Markovian channel} and \csproblem{Markovian map}, are computationally equivalent; i.e.\ \csproblem{Markovian map} can be reduced to \csproblem{Markovian channel} (the reduction in the opposite direction is trivial, since \csproblem{Markovian channel} is just a special case of \csproblem{Markovian map}).
+This is not difficult, and we do so at the end of \cref{sec:computational_Markovianity}.
+This proves the first (and simplest) of the complexity-theoretic relationships illustrated in \cref{fig:computational_problems}.